LounesMD/ReinforcementLearning/README.md

 In addition, I keep this repository updated with my thoughts and future work (mainly to answer the question: How to improve reinforcement learning for non-stationary environments).

 ## Report
-My report (available in [french](https://github.com/LounesMD/Stage2021_RL/blob/main/CompteRendu.pdf) or in [english](https://www.google.com)) proposed an in-dept study of the algorithms used.
+A first report (available in [french](https://github.com/LounesMD/Stage2021_RL/blob/main/CompteRendu.pdf) or in [english]()) proposed an in-dept study of some of the algorithms used.
 Note that the algorithms are not written because they are easily found on the internet.
 For the first version of the report, my work was based on this document : [Reinforcement Learning](https://philippe-preux.github.io/Documents/digest-ar.pdf).

 ## To come